dotnet/csharplang/proposals/csharp-9.0/records.md

 The synthesized method:
 1. creates a `StringBuilder` instance,
 2. appends the record name to the builder, followed by " { ",
-3. invokes the record's `PrintMembers` method giving it the builder,
+3. invokes the record's `PrintMembers` method giving it the builder, followed by " " if it returned true,
-4. appends " }",
+4. appends "}",
 3. returns the builder's contents with `builder.ToString()`.

 For example, consider the following record types: